PR-CYBR/vTOC/docs/ARCHITECTURE.md

 2. ChatKit forwards the event to `/api/v1/chatkit/webhook`.
 3. Backend validates the signature, resolves the station role, and queues an AgentKit job.
 4. AgentKit executes the playbook, optionally invoking telemetry connectors.
-5. Results are stored in Postgres and posted back to ChatKit.
+5. Results are stored in Supabase Postgres and posted back to ChatKit.
 Frontend receives updates through the standard REST polling cycle.

 ### Telemetry ingestion

 1. Telemetry connector (standalone agent or AgentKit task) fetches external data.
 2. Connector posts normalized payloads to `/api/v1/telemetry/events`.
-3. Backend writes events to the station-specific Postgres database and publishes notifications to ChatKit threads.
+3. Backend writes events to the station-specific Supabase schema and publishes notifications to ChatKit threads.
 4. Frontend refreshes map overlays and mission intel panels.

 ### Station provisioning